Parameter Encoding and Decoding

 Decode the return value of a contract query operation

-We take the query function in USDT contract as an example:
+We take the query function in the USDT contract as an example:

 balanceOf(address who) public constant returns (uint)